 In 2005, the Company invested \$10.0 million in exchange for a 20% ownership interest in 200 Fifth LLC, which owns an office property in New York City.
 It is intended that the property, with over one million square feet of space, will be converted from an office property into condominium units.
-In addition, the Company provided loans to three partners in the investor group totaling \$13 million, of which \$10.5 million is outstanding as of March 31, 2006.
+In addition, the Company provided loans to three partners in the investor group totaling \$13 million, of which \$10.5 million is outstanding as of June 30, 2006.
 The loans are secured by their ownership interest in the joint venture and mature in April 2008.
 In 2005, the Company purchased three mezzanine loans totaling \$137 million from the primary lender.
 These loans are secured by the property, require monthly interest payments based on one month LIBOR and mature in April 2008.
 The Company sold a participating interest in one of the loans for \$59 million which was recorded as a financing and is included in notes payable.
-For the three months ended March 31, 2006 and for the year ended December 31, 2005, the Company capitalized \$0.2 million and \$0.5 million, respectively, of interest on its equity investment which was approximately \$10.7 million as of March 31, 2006.
+For the six months ended June 30, 2006 and the year ended December 31, 2005, the Company capitalized \$0.2 million and \$0.5 million, respectively, of interest on its equity investment which was approximately \$10.9 million as of June 30, 2006.
+In July 2006, the Company contributed an additional \$0.6 million to the joint venture increasing its equity investment to approximately \$11.5 million.